-The Mun.
-Social Welfare and Development Office has been mandated to care, protect, rehabilitate and empower the socially, economically and physically disadvantaged sectors in the municipality.
+The City Social Welfare and Development Office has been mandated to care, protect, rehabilitate and empower the socially, economically and physically disadvantaged sectors in the municipality.
 Thus, its immediate mission is meeting its clients’ emergency needs brought about by natural and man-made disasters, and helping individuals in crisis that need immediate attention.

-Being the heart of the municipality, MSWD had faithfully served our less fortunate and needy inhabitants through the provision of various programs such as day care services, supplemental feeding, practical skills training, marriage counseling, senior citizens’ program and aid to individual in 33 barangays.
+Being the heart of the municipality, CSWD had faithfully served our less fortunate and needy inhabitants through the provision of various programs such as day care services, supplemental feeding, practical skills training, marriage counseling, senior citizens’ program and aid to individual in 33 barangays.
 At present, the Day Care services are complemented by fifty (50) day care workers with a total of 3,124 children served.

 Except for day care service program and marriage counseling, the number of clients availing of social services increased in 2005 as compared to 2004.
-The MSWD Office has performed fairly in terms of the number of clients served by way of its various programs.
+The CSWD Office has performed fairly in terms of the number of clients served by way of its various programs.
 Currently, there are five (5) reported women in difficult circumstances, 18 reported child abuses, 45 disabled persons and eight (8) youth offenders within the locality availing of the welfare services.